Dutch Oven Beef Stew

 See the recipe card below for the complete list of ingredients & measurements.

 • For flavor – to layer and develop a flavorful stew, I use a combination of fresh herbs – parsley, rosemary, and thyme.
-And then, for robust flavor, a little bit of Worcestershire sauce.
-This helps eliminate the use of red wine, which is a typical ingredient in beef stew.
+And then, for robust flavor, a little bit of tomato paste and Worcestershire sauce.
+Along with garlic powder and onion powder to layer in more flavor.

 • For the broth – salt and pepper are used generously to draw out each ingredient’s flavors.
-Also, beef broth is for the liquid, and a little flour is used to help thicken the broth.
+Also, beef broth is the liquid, and a little flour is used to thicken it.

 How to Make Beef Stew